sbachinin/bracketry/README.md

 createPlayoffs(your_data, your_wrapper_element)
 ```

-_You only need a wrapper element and (yes, it's the tricky part) some <a href="https://sbachinin.github.io/playoffs-site/data-shape">properly formatted data</a>_
+_You only need a wrapper element and some <a href="https://sbachinin.github.io/playoffs-site/data-shape">properly formatted data</a>_

 <br>